MeetmeLeave/ng-canvas-gauges/README.md

 ------------------------------------------------------
 ## Build
-The repo layout is based on the Angular 6 or greater workspace consisting of the ng-canvas-gauge library project and a demo angular app project.
+The repo layout is based on the Angular 6 or greater workspace consisting of the ng-beautiful-gauge library project and a demo angular app project.

 1. Install dependencies